lamberta/devkit-doc/native/ios-setup.md

 At this point you are ready to start building for iOS!
 Check out the [building guide](./ios-build.html) for information on building your game, or the [test app guide](./ios-test-app.html) for instructions on how to use the test app for expedited development and testing.

+## Troubleshooting Issues

+If you run into problems, try our [iOS troubleshooting guide](./ios-troubleshooting.html).

-## Appendix: Manual Install of iOS Plugin for Basil
+### Appendix: Manual Install of iOS Plugin for Basil

 You may attempt a manual install of the Basil iOS plugin.
 At a command-line enter the commands: